w3f/polkadot-spec/test/README.md

-# Polkadot Protocol Specification Tests
+# Polkadot Protocol Conformance Testsuite

-This `test/` directory contains specification tests of the differen components of Polkadot, which are run against the different implementations (i.e in Rust, C++ and Golang).
+This `test/` directory contains specification tests of the different components of Polkadot, which are run against the different implementations (i.e in Rust, C++ and Golang) of Polkadot

 Currently the testsuite contains the following tests: